ferdinandgit/CamFitzpatrick/README.md

  - S key is used to estimate and save the avrage color in the green rectangle.
  - Q key is used to kill the script.

 In order to start mesurement enter the RGB value of your reference in the text box.
-Adjust your camera posiitin to make the square above the reference color and press S to save the color.
+Adjust your camera position to make the square above the reference color and press S to save the color.
 When you have reach the end of your sampling end will appear on the top left corner of the screen.

 The script is outpouting a csv file with 6 rows, 3 rows for the RGB refenrence color value, 3 rows for the RGB mesured color value.